MoAlyousef/dister/README.md

 `cargo install wasm-bindgen-cli`

-- Miniserve (optional, to serve the outputted html file when using `dister serve`):
+- microserver (optional, to serve the outputted html file when using `dister serve`):

-`cargo install miniserve`
+`cargo install microserver`

 - Wasm-opt (optional, wasm-opt is called if found in PATH and the --release flag is passed to `dister build`).